 My favorite is drizzle with caramel syrup and add sea salt.

-Want to make it pretty for Valentines Day?
+Want to make it pretty for Christmas morning?
 Just add a drop or two of red food coloring.
 Or maybe green for St. Patricks Day?

 NUTELLA HOT CHOCOLATE

 Now for the easiest Hot Chocolate you could make (my husband could even make it – maybe).